gabriwl165/python-web-framework/README.md

         self.transport.close()
 ```

-`response_writer` is a method that will receive our response and write it inside the socket connection to the client, and then, close it.
+`response_writer` is a method that receives our response, writes it to the socket connection to the client, and then closes the connection.
-One good advise, let's assume is this between time the client hangup? so our `self.transport` will keep with a disconnected socket, and this can be avoided implementing `connection_lost`:
+One important piece of advice: what if, during this time, the client hangs up?
+In that case, `self.transport` would be left with a disconnected socket.
+This can be prevented by implementing the `connection_lost` method.

 ```python
     def connection_lost(self, *args):